-The Ruptured Sky is also available in hard copy from Pearson Education Canada and as an eBook from TEACH Publishing.
+The Ruptured Sky is also available in hard copy and as an eBook from TEACH Magazine.

 Best viewed with the latest version of the following: Google Chrome, Mozilla Firefox, Safari, and Internet Explorer.
 Also accessible on all mobile and tablet devices with the latest operating systems.